DiamondBond/emacs/README.md

 ## 3. Bootstrap Emacs

 This will take some time.
-Please answer y for vterm-modules to be autoinstalled.
+NOTE: Please answer y for vterm-modules to be autoinstalled.

     emacs --daemon